johnkerl/lumin/README.md

                        You can also set the LUMIN_MATCH_COLOR environment variable if you like.
 -l|--list-color-codes  Show available color codes 0..255.
 -n|--list-color-names  Show available color names (aliases for the 0..255 codes).
+--                     Signify end of options, so next argument is the pattern.
+                       E.g. to search for "-x" in file foo.txt, use "lumin -- -x foo.txt".
 -h|--help              Print this messsage.
 ```